ak--47/duck-shard/CLOUD_RUN.md

-# 🦆 Duck Shard Cloud Run API
+# 🦆 Duck Shard Cloud Run Service

-A Cloud Run wrapper for duck-shard that provides a REST API for DuckDB ETL operations with jq transformations.
+Deploy Duck Shard as a Cloud Run service with both a web UI and REST API for DuckDB ETL operations with jq transformations.

 ## Quick Deploy